lunas-engine/prettier-config/README.md

 # prettier-config
-The prettier config for all @lunas-engine
+The prettier config for all @lunas-engine projects.